anonymAgent/RefAgent/README.md

 ## Repository List

 Inside the folder `data/repositories`, you will find a list of all the repositories and their corresponding tags used in our experiments.
 These are ready to be passed into the `setup_and_build.sh` script.

+## Results

+Inside the `results` folder, you will find the outcomes of the refactoring experiments, including detailed logs, refactoring types, metrics comparison, and other evaluation outputs.

 ## Documentation
 More documentation will be added soon to explain the internal logic of each agent and the LLM prompt strategies.